 Prairie Mountain route description

-At the top of Prairie Mountain, you are treated to views of the prairies, the City of Calgary – including downtown Calgary to the east, and Moose Mountain, Banded Peak and Powderface Ridge if you look west.
-On my most recent hike up Prairie Mountain, I noticed that the large summit cairn and Canadian flag is gone.
+At the top of Prairie Mountain, you are treated to views of the prairies, the city of Calgary – including downtown Calgary to the east, and Moose Mountain, Banded Peak, and Powderface Ridge if you look west.
+There is a smaller summit cairn than there used to be and a very small Canadian flag now.

 It’s a quick descent in the winter (usually about 75 minutes) as the snow is easier to descend then the rocks and scree you find the rest of the year.
 Even the dogs seem to breathe a sigh of relief when we’re on the descent.
 I have never done this hike in summer – and prefer it as my shoulder season and winter workout.